 As a student of the Copernican Theory, Gott believes that, as the Washington Post explains it, “We are not privileged observers of the world around us.
 We don’t occupy a unique place in the universe.
 We are profoundly ordinary.
 We are not special.”

-Copernicus was the brilliant scientific mind and great mathematician who created the heliocentric model of the galaxy.
+Copernicus was a brilliant scientific mind and great mathematician who created the heliocentric model of the galaxy.
 In short, he was the first to tell people that Earth is not the center of the universe.
 Though people called it blasphemy, his theory was proven right over and over again.
 This idea inspired Gott to create his formula.

 The Gott Formula

 In 1969 Richard Gott visited the Great Wall of China.
 It was there he first thought of applying the Copernican Principle to things and events around him.
-Basically, his formula assumes that since we’re not special, we aren’t standing at the beginning or the end of anything.
+Basically, his formula assumes that since we’re not special, we aren’t standing at the beginning of the end of anything.
 Instead, we’re in the middle ninety-five percent of its lifespan.

 The thing that makes this equation unique is that it doesn’t account for fluctuations like human behavior.
 Gott’s Formula is purely statistical.
-He’s applied it to everything from the Berlin Wall (before it fell) to how long broadway shows will run with stunning accuracy.
+He’s applied it to everything from the Berlin Wall (before it fell) to how long Broadway shows will run with stunning accuracy.

 By Richard’s calculation, humanity has somewhere between about 5,000 and 7.8 eight million years left in its lifespan.
 That may seem like a large window, but it’s not.
 In terms of the lifespan of a planet or universe, it’s not even a blink.
 Alarmingly, this calculation only gives the space program another forty-eight years at most.
 Hence, we probably won’t be expanding our empire to the stars unless we get on the ball right now.
 Hopefully, he’s wrong about that.